Lands of Overmaas: History

 In 1632, during the Eighty Years' War between Spain and the Dutch Republic, the area was conquered by the Dutch.
 In 1648, as part of the terms ending the war, the Lands were agreed to be partitioned but in such a way as to create, what Benjamin J. Kaplan called, a "complex patchwork...with some districts forming isolated islands".
-The Dutch part of the Lands were admistered by the central government as part of the so-called "Generality Lands".
+The Dutch part of the Lands were administered by the central government as part of the so-called "Generality Lands".
 As a result of the complexity of the partition, the area became subject to jurisdictional disputes and competing territorial claims.
 Settlement of a small Calvinist minority did take place in areas controlled by the Dutch Republic but the privileged position of the settlers attracted resentment from the Catholic majority.
 Unlike anywhere else in the Republic, simultaneum, that is the sharing of churches by Calvinists and Catholics, was mandated.

 In 1795, Revolutionary France annexed the southern Low Countries, and feudal land rights were abolished.
 The Lands of Overmaas were, therefore, integrated into the new département system, and split between the departments of Ourthe and Meuse-Inférieure (Neder-Maas).
 After the fall of Napoleon in 1815, the area was then partitioned between the new Kingdom of the Netherlands and Rhenish Prussia.